kristerhedfors/touchfs/README.md

 touchfs_mount -u ~/art

 # Generate images in sequence
-touch character.jpg     # DALL-E generates based on filename touch background.jpg    # Can reference character's style touch character_in_background.jpg  # Combines both previous images' context
+touch character.jpg     # DALL-E 3 generates based on filename and project context touch background.jpg    # Uses context from character.jpg to maintain visual style touch character_in_background.jpg  # Combines context from both previous images
 ```

-Each image is generated with awareness of previously generated images, maintaining consistent style and theme across the project.
+Each image is generated with awareness of previously generated images and surrounding files, with DALL-E 3 using this rich context to maintain consistent style, theme, and visual coherence across the project.
+This context-aware generation ensures that each new image naturally fits within the established visual language of the project.

 In Scenario 1 above, the README is generated first, establishing high-level concepts that influence the app's implementation.
 In Scenario 2, the app is generated first, making concrete implementation choices that the README then documents.
 Each scenario's unique context (including generation order) is part of the cache key, ensuring consistent results when repeating the same sequence.